jrs0/hbr_models/modelling.md

     ||R049 Hemorrhage from respiratory passages, unspecified|
     |Urogenital|N020-029 Recurrent and persistent hematuria R310, 311, 318 Unspecified hematuria|

 * **ADAPTT Group**
     The ADAPTT trial[^7] was conducted in the UK, and uses ICD-10 codes to identify all bleeding events (i.e. BARC 2 - 5).
 This

 It is important to recognise that no group of ICD-10 codes corresponds exactly to major bleeding events.
 Any models developed using this outcome must interpret the results in light of this shortcoming.

+## Modelling and Analysis

+This section contains plans for different modelling approaches and descriptive analysis, along with references to the scripts that implement them.

+### Bleeding/Ischaemia Survival Analysis using Hospital Episode Statistics

+Survival analysis was used in the bleeding-thrombotic trade-off model[^1], in the HBR group.
+The aim of this analysis is to try to reproduce the results as closely as possible, using the definition of bleeding and ischaemia based on groups of ICD-10, and without restricting the cohort to the high-bleeding risk group.
+Variables that go into the model will also be drawn from groups of ICD-10 codes, corresponding to the risk factors identified in the paper[^1].